 looms over their heads.
 This one will be done in a gritty street style

-Mean Streets and
+of Scorsese's Mean Streets and Taxi Driver."

 Says Jonah: "I am a select noble breed of the evil undead destined to become the